Orthogonal Mode Decomposition for Finite Discrete Signals: Extraction of the non-oscillatory low-frequency components

-Due to the fact that the resampling period $\Delta_0$ only depends on the non oscillating low-frequency component's bandwidth $\Omega_{c1}$ , $\Delta_0$ is much larger than the original discrete signal's sampling period $\Delta$ , so the linear equation systems' order $l_0$ is much smaller than half of the length of the original discrete signal.
-The above resampling method reduces the complexity of calculating non oscillatory low-frequency components.
+Since the resampling period $\Delta_0$ only depends on the non-oscillating low-frequency component's bandwidth $\Omega_{c1}$, $\Delta_0$ is much larger than the original discrete signal's sampling period $\Delta$, so the linear equation systems' order $l_0$ is much smaller than half of the length of the original discrete signal.
+The above resampling method reduces the complexity of calculating non-oscillatory low-frequency components.